- Appointed Officials

 Connect on Social Media and Apps

 Join 218,000+ other locals who follow and engage with our award-winning Social Media pages on Facebook, Twitter, Instagram, LinkedIn, Nextdoor, and YouTube.
 You can also sign up for email news alerts when City news releases and announcements are issued.
 Can't make a City Council meeting in-person?
 Tune in to City Council meetings every two weeks or watch past meetings on Facebook Live.
-Find out what you can and can't recycle by downloading the Recycle Coach app on Apple or Android devices.

 Report an Opportunity for Improvement or Service Request